On p-adic lattices and Grassmannians: Introduction

-Finally, in the appendix we collect a couple of easy resp. standard results on fpqc-sheaves and fpqc-sheafification which are used throughout the paper.
-Moreover we discuss very briefly the set-theoretical problems which occur when talking about fpqc-sheafifications, and which are often ignored.
-Using results of Waterhouse, \cite{waterhouse}, we check that such complications do not occur in our construction of the $p$-adic affine Grassmannian as an fpqc-sheaf quotient of loop groups.
+Finally, in the appendix we collect a couple of general results on fpqc-sheaves and fpqc-sheafification which are used throughout the paper.
+Moreover, we discuss briefly the set-theoretical problems which occur when talking about fpqc-sheafifications, and which are often ignored.
+Using results from \cite{waterhouse} we check that such complications do not occur in our construction of the $p$-adic affine Grassmannian for $\Sl_{n}$ as an fpqc-sheaf quotient of loop groups.

-\textbf{Acknowledgement} I am very much indebted to Ulrich G\"ortz for his interest in my work and his patient advice during the preparation of the present paper.
-Further, my thanks are due to Moritz Kerz, who posed the question answered by Theorem \ref{thmIntro2}, and to Philipp Hartwig, who pointed out to me the article by Waterhouse on fpqc-sheafifications, which saved me from giving lengthy and unpleasant ad-hoc constructions in the appendix.
-This work was partially supported by the SFB/TR 45 `Periods, Moduli Spaces and Arithmetic of Algebraic Varieties' of the DFG (German Research Foundation).